elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The three possible values of the readyState property are "loading" (document is still loading), "interactive" (DOM is ready), and "complete" (document and resources are loaded).
+    </div><br />
-  <div><strong>Interview Response:</strong> The readyState can be one of three possible values, including the loading, interactive, and complete states.
+  <div><strong>Technical Response:</strong> The readyState can be one of three possible values, including the loading, interactive, and complete states.
 The “loading state” is relative to the page still loading.
 The “interactive state” is when the document has finished loading and parses, but sub-resources such as scripts, images, stylesheets, and frames are still loading.
 The “complete state” happens when the document and sub-resources have finished loading, and the state indicates that the load event is about to fire.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />